 "Euuuu... the cash what?"

-Cashback is a "return on purchase" principle.
-When you buy with your credit card, the bank will give you a return on your purchases.
-Some banks call this a discount or reward; this return will be made by reimbursing a percentage of your spending.
-Depending on the type of bank card you have, the rate of return will be higher or lower.
+Cashback is a principle of "return on purchase".
+When you buy with your credit card, the bank will give you a return on your purchase.
+Some banks call it a rebate or a reward; this return will be done by reimbursing a percentage of your expenses.
+Depending on the type of credit card you have, the rate of return will be higher or lower.
 Quite interesting, isn't it?

 Shape your credit rating